 The stock like many right now seems expensive against historical valuation with a 20 forward P/E. However, I still like it at this price since the company has changed a lot in recent years.
 It went from a pure health insurer to a growth machine with tentacles that stretch into all areas of health care.
 It’ll be interesting to see where management takes it from here.

-It’ll also be nice to see my June dividend numbers get buoyed but this bump.
+It’ll also be nice to see my June dividend numbers get buoyed by this UnitedHealth Group dividend bump.